Sunrise Park Resort

 Sunrise Park Resort is an alpine ski resort located near Greer, Arizona.
 The resort consists of three mountains named Sunrise Peak, Cyclone Circle, and Apache Peak.
 Situated on the Colorado Plateau and perched atop the White Mountains in eastern Arizona.
 The base of the resort sits at 9200 ft and the tallest mountain, Apache Peak, tops out at an elevation of 11100 ft above sea level.
 The ski slopes spread across the 3 peaks and cover 1200 acre, making it the largest ski resort in Arizona.

-Ownership and location

-Sunrise Park Resort is owned and operated by the White Mountain Apache Tribe, and is located on the Fort Apache Indian Reservation.
+Sunrise Park Resort is owned and operated by the White Mountain Apache Tribe and located on the Fort Apache Indian Reservation.
 The resort is a year-round recreation destination and offers a wide range of outdoor activities.

-Sunrise Park Resort is a popular regional destination and is approximately 216 mi from Phoenix, Arizona, 231 mi from Tucson, Arizona, 223 mi from Albuquerque, New Mexico, and 324 mi from El Paso, Texas.
-The closest airports are located in Springerville, Arizona, Show Low, Arizona, and Whiteriver, Arizona.

 Climate

 According to the Köppen Climate Classification system, Sunrise Park Resort has a warm-summer mediterranean continental climate, abbreviated "Dsb" on climate maps.
 The hottest temperature recorded at Sunrise Park Resort was 86 F on June 27, 2002 and June 20, 2016, while the coldest temperature recorded was -26 F on January 4, 1972.